PrefectHQ/prefect/docs/tutorials/deployments.md

 Like previous flow examples, this is still a script that you have to run locally.

 In this tutorial, you'll use this flow script (and its supporting files!) to create a deployment on the Prefect server.
 With a deployment, you can trigger ad-hoc parametrized flow runs via the UI or an API call.
-You could also schedule automatic flow runs that run anywhere you can run a Prefect Agent, including on remote infrastructure.
+You could also schedule automatic flow runs that run anywhere you can run a Prefect agent, including on remote infrastructure.

 You'll create the deployment for this flow by doing the following:

-- Configure deployment settings via one of Prefect's interfaces (CLI or Python)
+- Configure deployment settings via one of Prefect's interfaces (CLI or Python).
 - Optionally copy the relevant flow files to a specified storage location from which it can be retrieved for flow runs
 - Apply the deployment settings to create a deployment on the Prefect server
 - Inspect the deployment with the Prefect CLI and Prefect UI